r-lib/clock/tests/testthat/_snaps/posixt.md

 # can handle invalid dates

     Invalid date found at location 2.
-Resolve invalid date issues by specifying the `invalid` argument.
+    i Resolve invalid date issues by specifying the `invalid` argument.

 # can handle nonexistent times